blackwavesofenergy/bwoe-blog/content/post/other/a-much-needed-update.md

 I stagnate, but what is being stagnated?
 I'll be 28 years old soon - what have I accomplished?
 Will I be on my deathbed wishing I consumed more media?
 Things can't continue like this, surely.

-In other news, I also got [created a Letterboxd account](https://letterboxd.com/user/bwoe), but it's far from complete and I'm hesitant if I should go all out like back in the old days (I deleted my previous account also in 2019).
-I'll have my thoughts on this on a later blog post.
+~~In other news, I also got [created a Letterboxd account](https://letterboxd.com/user/bwoe), but it's far from complete and I'm hesitant if I should go all out like back in the old days (I deleted my previous account also in 2019).
+I'll have my thoughts on this on a later blog post.~~

+UPDATE: Deleted it again.
+My god, Film Twitter has terminally infected it - no thanks.